| It is easier to ensure tangible products are consistent

 in many ways.
 They have achieved a degree of service delivery

+consistency.
 Understanding consumer behaviour (see section 8) also makes it

 clear how most modern day consumers have high expectations and